alinnman/celestial-navigation/DEVELOPMENT.md

 Building the app is done using these commands:

     source .venv-buildozer/bin/activate
-    ./build.sh
+    ./build.sh release

 This executes the buildozer script and some other preparation steps.
-The virtual environment .venv-buildozer need to be prepared beforehand.
+The virtual environment .venv-buildozer needs to be prepared beforehand.

 Note however that you probably need to fine-tune and adjust your enviroment carefully before being able to run the app build script successfully.